- Chad Hurley is an American businessman and former CEO of YouTube.

 - Co-founder of YouTube, Chad Hurley held an auction for a date with him in 2015, the proceeds of which were donated to charity

 About six years after selling YouTube, Hurley founded AVOS, an app that performs video editing with smartphones.
 Steve Chen has revealed that Hurley had the idea for AVOS before the idea for YouTube had occurred to any of its founders.
 The app is similar to other short clip apps such as Vine and Instagram.
 The founders of AVOS changed the app’s name to MixBit in 2014.
 The MixBit videos were confined to a length of 16 seconds, and the software had similar tools to competing products.
-The app is currently owned by BlueJeans as of 2018, and the name was subsequently changed to Zeen.
+BlueJeans currently own the app as of 2018, and the name was subsequently changed to Zeen.

 What Does Chad Hurley Do?